-Have you ever felt passed over, unappreciated, unacknowledged or undervalued?
+Have you ever felt passed over, unappreciated, unacknowledged, or undervalued?
 I would venture to say that almost everyone reading this has a story of being the one not chosen for something.

 And what about Matthias?
 Well, he never reappears in the Scriptures.
-This reveals yet another reality: Whether chosen or not chosen to fill a roll, the majority of our responsibilities are in serving others with excellences of heart and skill.
+This reveals yet another reality: Whether chosen or not chosen to fill a role, the majority of our responsibilities are in serving others with excellences of heart and skill.
 Few people are recognized, named, or immortalized.

 Still, God had a plan for Joseph that didn’t involve taking on that role at that time.
-Joseph, the “not chosen one”, is a good reminder for each of us to carry on, serve others and live out the Gospel in word and action with the utmost humility.
+Joseph, the “not chosen one”, is a good reminder for each of us to carry on, serve others, and live out the Gospel in word and action with the utmost humility.
 Not being chosen to replace Judas among the disciples appears to be God’s direction for his life.
 I wonder how often not being chosen for one thing frees us up for something else important to do.
 Life’s pivotal events, which for a moment are disappointing, actually free us up to explore other opportunities.

 How will you respond to the selection of others above yourself?

 1. Determine to imitate Christ in your thinking and character to the best of your ability.